6312 Robheinlein: Orbit and classification

 When applying the hierarchical clustering method to the asteroid's proper orbital elements, Robheinlein is considered to be a member of the Augusta family (as per Zappalà) as well as a non-family asteroid from the main belt's background population (as per Nesvorný).

 It orbits the Sun in the inner asteroid belt at a distance of 2.0–2.3 AU once every 3 years and 3 months (1,179 days; semi-major axis of 2.18 AU).
 Its orbit has an eccentricity of 0.07 and an inclination of 4° with respect to the ecliptic.
 The body's observation arc begins with its first observation as at the Kleť Observatory in January 1982, more than 8 years prior to its official discovery observation at Palomar.

 Naming

-Based on a suggestion by Belgian amateur astronomer Jean Meeus, this minor planet was named after Robert Anson Heinlein (1907–1988), the Dean of Science Fiction, author of the mainstream literary classic Stranger in a Strange Land, and science fiction novels Starship Troopers and The Moon is a Harsh Mistress.
+Based on a suggestion by Belgian amateur astronomer Jean Meeus, this minor planet was named after Robert Anson Heinlein (1907–1988), the Dean of Science Fiction, author of the 1961 mainstream literary classic Stranger in a Strange Land, and science fiction novels such as Starship Troopers and The Moon is a Harsh Mistress.
 The official naming citation was published by the Minor Planet Center on 13 April 2006 (M.P.C.
 56611).

 Heinlein helped narrate The Moon Landing with Walter Cronkite on CBS in 1969, was involved in the planning of the Star Wars Defense program in the 1980s, contributed the words Waldo and Grok to the English language, and popularized the phrases Space Marine, TANSTAAFL, and Pay it Forward.